Single mothers in the United States: how to survive and live

-“My advice to all girls who are considering the option of dating through the Internet and moving to the United States on a bride visa - be very careful!
-Among men who meet in social networks, there are real inadequate.
+“My advice to all girls who are considering dating online and moving to the United States on a bride visa is to be very careful!
+Among men who meet on social networks, there are real inadequacies.
 Study all the information about the place where you are going to go.
-Small cities with lonely standing houses delete from your list.
+Cross small towns with lonely houses off your list.
 The risk of running into an abnormal American is higher there than elsewhere, ”advises Marina.

 She recalls that, together with the visa of the bride, women are given a special a brochurewhere it is stated how to behave in case of domestic violence.
 Also there is telephone hotlines and social services for victims of violence.

-“If the immigration service recognizes a woman’s case of domestic violence, no one will take her visa,” says a single mother.
+“If the immigration service recognizes a woman's case as domestic violence, no one will take her visa,” says the single mother.

 Immigration lawyer Julia Greenberg confirms: US law is always on the side of the victim, regardless of her immigration status.

-"The authorities are well aware of the fact that many immigrants, due to their immigration dependency, are subjected to moral or physical violence by a violent spouse who is a US citizen or a green card holder.
-They also know about the legal vulnerability of migrants due to the lack of immigration status - we are talking about cases where the injured person is in the same illegal situation as the abuser.
-US immigration and criminal law protects the victim in all of the above cases, ”the lawyer says.
+"The authorities are well aware of the fact that many immigrants, due to their immigration dependence, are subjected to mental or physical abuse by a violent spouse who is a US citizen or a green card holder.
+They also know about the legal insecurity of migrants due to the lack of immigration status - we are talking about cases when the victim is in the same illegal situation as the rapist.
+US immigration and criminal law protects the victim in all of the above cases, ”says the lawyer.

 Yuliya Greenberg explains: a wife who has suffered from the violence of an American husband or a green card holder, can get his green card without his presence or participation.
 Moreover, the victim does not even have to prove the fact of violence in law enforcement or criminal court.
 It is enough to tell everything to the immigration service.
 In addition, the abuser does not have any access to this information.

-It is important to remember that violence is not only when directly beaten.
+It is important to remember that violence is not only about being hit directly.
 In the US, there are six types of violence:

 - physical (causing bodily harm, harm to children);